 Develop custom automation apps for Windows, web, and mobile devices.
 Integrate with .NET and REST APIs.
 Build custom integrated device drivers.

 Provides the most robust, scalable, and reliable distributed networking platform for IIoT solutions

 - Publish data to Azure IoT devices based on event, continuously, or data change.

 - Includes timestamp and data quality from originating source.

-The Azure IoT Data Hub allows you to read or write data to and from Azure IoT devices using AMQP.
+The OAS Azure IoT Connector allows you to publish data to Azure IoT Data Hub and Azure Event Hubs in a JSON payload containing multiple values, qualities, and timestamps.
 This enables you to take full advantage of any or all of the other services provided by Azure.